DMR-Database/dmr-database-frontend/README.md

 Features:
 Secure Access:

 Our portal ensures secure access with a login feature to protect sensitive data.
-Use the password "roodwitblauw" to access the resources.
+Use the password "passw0rd" to access the resources.
 Intuitive Navigation:

 Easily navigate between different sections of the portal using the menu options.
 Select the required section to generate and download the desired CSV file.